 COMPOSITION

 A. Committee Members.
-The committee shall be composed of a total of seven (7) members, representing the following areas of the arts and culture industry as follows:
+The committee shall be composed of a total of eight (8) members, including seven (7) voting members and one (1) non-voting member representing Arts Council Napa Valley (ACNV), serving in an advisory capacity to the Advisory Committee.
+The members represent the following areas of the arts and culture industry:

 Youth Arts – One (1) representative